FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Los Altos Hills homes from wildfire?

-How long does installation take for a Los Altos Hills property?
+What does home hardening include for a Los Altos Hills property?

 What tree removal permits are needed in Los Altos Hills?